-The Madisonville-Hopkins County Economic Development Corporation and the Hopkins County Cooperative Extension Service hosts an Annual Roots To Riches Agripreneurs Conference.
-The conference is aimed at "Agripreneurs", who are anyone that farms, wants to farm, or is in any way interested in a business that involves agriculture.
+The Madisonville-Hopkins County Economic Development Corporation and the Hopkins County Cooperative Extension Service together host the annual Roots-To-Riches Agripreneurs Conference.
+Anyone who farms, wants to farm or is in any way interested in a business that involves agriculture are encouraged to attend.